 - Become a Product Owner.
 Does your passion and experience lean towards understanding and driving business value and collaborating with stakeholders?

-- Become a Development Team member.
-Does your passion and experience lean towards doing the work to create the product?
+- Become a Developer.
+Does your passion and experience lean towards doing the work to create the product and instill quality?
 Remember, this isn’t just about writing code.
-A Development Team includes all of the skills to create releasable product Increments, including business process, quality, user experience, data, and much more.
+It includes all of the skills to create usable Increments, including business process, quality, user experience, data, and much more.

 - Become a Scrum Master.
 Does your passion and experience lean towards growing healthy teams and helping people embrace empiricism and continuous improvement?

 - Continue to be a project manager.
 Essentially, this makes you a stakeholder, and Scrum does not explicitly describe the responsibilities of stakeholders because it is dependent on context.
 A project manager may support Scrum Teams and the wider organization.
-What this looks like will vary based on the product, business, initiative, etc. (I will write a future post to explore this further.)
+What this looks like will vary based on the product, business, initiative, etc. (Check out 5 Ways a Project Manager Can Support Scrum Teams.)